-As part of the VIMOS upgrade project we plan to install new bi-stable shutters.
-The exact properties of these shutters, i.e. shutter delay, still need to be assessed.
+As part of the VIMOS upgrade project a new set of bi-stable shutters, i.e. they do not draw current in the open nor in the closed position, has been installed.
+The exact properties of these shutters, i.e. shutter delay, still need to be determined.